 The announcement expands.
 He is not only "God with us," He is also King of the Jews, which attaches Him to many other prophecies regarding the Messiah.

 Matthew 2:11 And when they were come into the house, they saw the young child with Mary his mother, and fell down, and worshipped him: and when they had opened their treasures, they presented unto him gifts; gold, and frankincense and myrrh. (emphasis added)

 Jesus of course had no control over these men's worship, but God included what they did as part of His revelation, that we are not dealing here with the birth of an ordinary human being.

-We are going to leap to the book of John, to John 1:26-27 to begin to fill in the details here.
+We are going to leap to the book of John to the first chapter, to begin to fill in the details here.
 John the Baptist, Jesus' flesh and blood cousin, is being questioned regarding Jesus and himself—both of them together.
 John is testifying here as though he is in a court and he is being questioned.

 John 1:26-27 John answered them, saying, I baptize with water: but there stands one among you, whom ye know not; He it is, who coming after me is preferred before me [...is far more important than me], whose shoe's latchet I am not worthy to unloose.